transcom/mymove-docs/docs/backend/testing/acceptance-testing-payment-requests.md

 ## Filters

-Tips on filtering down the json responses from the API.
-You can experiment with jq filter options by inputting the json into this tool (https://jqplay.org/)
+Tips on filtering down the JSON responses from the API.
+You can experiment with jq filter options by inputting the JSON into this tool (https://jqplay.org/)

 ### Print only MTO